glacials/twos.dev/src/cold/apple.md

 ### Google Maps → Apple Maps {#maps}

 Apple Maps gets a lot of flak for its initial release state, rightly so.
 But that was years ago, and they’ve kept at it.
 It’s improved.
 Unfortunately it’s only gotten good, not great.

 There are UX benefits over Google Maps, such as the spoken direction “Go past this light, then at the next one, turn `$DIRECTION`”, but about 5% of my trips to new places end me at the right area but wrong specific destination.
-I’ve been routed to the delivery entrance for a museum, the back entrance for an airport, and the wrong parking lot (15 minutes of walking wrong) of a large shopping center.
+I’ve been routed to the delivery entrance for a museum, the back entrance for an airport, and the wrong parking lot (15 minutes of walking wrong) for a store in a large shopping center.

 I’m continuing to give it chances because I know more data helps, but for tight schedules I go back to Google Maps.